 Truth in Television (or literature in this case): an essay in the 28 July 1934 issue of The New Yorker was entitled "Melancholy Notes on a Cablegram Code Book" and it mentions a bunch of these sorts of code groups in a commercial (non-secret) code.
 Such as LYADI, meaning "Arrived here with decks swept, boats and funnels carried away, cargo shifted, having encountered a hurricane."
 Or EWIXI, "Very few cases of cholera are now reported".
 As the essay's author mentions, some of them are just a little too disturbingly detailed.

 The protagonist of H.P.
 Lovecraft's "The Shunned House" suspects that he has discovered a vampire, but knows better than to rely on a wooden stake and hammer, instead bringing a pair of flamethrowers and a Crookes tube, "in case it proved intangible and opposable only by vigorously destructive ether radiations".
-This being a Lovecraft story, it turns out neither of these are appropriate weapons for what's actually going on.
+This being a Lovecraft story, it turns out neither of these are appropriate weapons for what's actually going on, but props for trying.

 Vorbis, antagonist of Small Gods, had a very weird form of planning which was described as such: "You had to have a mind like Vorbis's to plan your retaliation before your attack."
 In other words, he planned an assault on Ephebe (with resultant tragic losses) only after starting an even more elaborate means to get back at them first.